Are Food Allergies Making You Gain Weight?

 If you struggle with losing weight despite eating well and exercising then consider investigating for delayed food allergies.
 Along with hormone imbalance and poor intestinal health we find the connection between food allergies and weight gain to be quite common.
 Our clinic tests 6-8 people each week and we routinely see patients losing 10 or 15 pounds in a few months simply by eliminating food allergens.
 Over the course of a year many patients will lose as much as 20-30 pounds.

 But “I don’t have food allergies”, you may say.
 Actually, most people probably do and just don’t know it.
-The reason is we are talking about “delayed” versus “immediate” allergies.
+The reason is that we are talking about “delayed” versus “immediate” allergies.
 Many practitioners refer to these allergies as “sensitivities” or “intolerances” but in fact anything that triggers an abnormal immune reaction is an allergy.

 When speaking of allergies most doctors and patients alike usually think of the immediate allergy reaction involving an antibody called IgE and histamine.
 This reaction happens in seconds to minutes to a few hours and is the reaction seen with hives and hayfever type allergies.
 And it can happen with foods as well causing fairly quick reactions such as hives, throat tingling or swelling, abdominal pain, vomiting or diarrhea.
 Severe immediate food allergies, such as with peanuts, may result in anaphylactic shock which is life threatening.